On the equivalence of contact invariants in sutured Floer homology theories: Background

 \subsection{Sutured Heegaard Floer homology and contact invariants}

-Below, we recall the definition of sutured Heegaard Floer homology and Honda, Kazez, and Mati{\'c}'s construction of the contact invariant defined therein.
+.....................................................................................................................................................................................................................................................................................................................
 To define the sutured Heegaard Floer homology of a balanced sutured manifold $(M,\Gamma)$, as introduced by Juh{\'a}sz in \cite{juhasz2}, one starts with an admissible sutured Heegaard diagram for $(M,\Gamma)$.
-In particular, \begin{itemize} \item $\Sigma$ is a compact surface with boundary, \item $M$ is obtained from $\Sigma\times[-1,1]$ by attaching 3-dimensional 2-handles along the curves $\alpha_i\times\{-1\}$ and $\beta_i\times\{1\}$, for $i= 1,\dots,n$, and \item $\Gamma$ is given by $ \partial \Sigma\times\{0\}$. \end{itemize} The sutured Heegaard Floer complex is the $\zzt$ vector space generated by intersection points The differential is defined by counting holomorphic disks in the usual way; namely, for a generator $\bx$ as above, where $\pi_2(\bx,\by)$ is the set of homotopy classes of Whitney disks from $\bx$ to $\by$; $\mu(\phi)$ refers to the Maslov index of $\phi$; and $\mathcal{M}(\phi)$ is the moduli space of pseudoholomorphic representatives of $\phi$.
+In particular, \begin{itemize} \item $\Sigma$ is a compact surface with boundary, \item $M$ is obtained from $\Sigma\times[-1,1]$ by attaching 3-dimensional 2-handles along the curves $\alpha_i\times\{-1\}$ and $\beta_i\times\{1\}$, for $i= 1,\dots,n$, and \item $\Gamma$ is given by $ \partial \Sigma\times\{0\}$. \end{itemize} The admissibility condition means that every nontrivial periodic domain has both positive and negative coefficients.

+The sutured Heegaard Floer complex $\sfc(\Sigma,\boldsymbol\alpha,\boldsymbol\beta)$ is the $\zzt$ vector space generated by intersection points The differential is defined by counting holomorphic disks in the usual way; namely, for a generator $\bx$ as above, where $\pi_2(\bx,\by)$ is the set of homotopy classes of Whitney disks from $\bx$ to $\by$; $\mu(\phi)$ refers to the Maslov index of $\phi$; and $\mathcal{M}(\phi)$ is the moduli space of pseudoholomorphic representatives of $\phi$.
 The sutured Heegaard Floer homology of $(M,\Gamma)$ is the homology of this complex.